tomcusack1/blkchn/README.md

 `gcloud builds --project blkchn submit --tag gcr.io/blkchn/blkchn:latest .`

+Then, once your build has completed, you can apply your Kubernetes yaml to the cluster to pick up the latest image.

+`kubectl apply -f deployment/app.yaml`

+Finally, navigate to the URL shown in GCP to interact with the API.
+Some example API calls are outlined below.

 # API Example Usage

 Using the API to interact is quite straightforward.
 Below are some example commands